NIH-CARD/scOmicPipeline/README.md

 ### Other info
 Reference markers must be provided in json format.

 A utility is provided to convert pickle formatted files to h5ad.
 `scrnapipeline convert_pickle my_pickle_file.pickle`

 ## Cleanup
-After running, there will be several pickle files.
+After running, there may be several pickle files.
 The only one that is important is the (your_project_name)_after_annotate.pickle file.
+When using the pip installable, the default is to automatically delete all pickle files except the after_annotate.pickle file as each becomes unnecessary following the successful completion of each step.
+When using the python hooks, however, that is not true and must be done manually.
+This is done for backwards compatibility.
 Feel free to delete the rest as they may be large.
 Depending on space, it may be necessary to run the commands one at a time in order to delete the previous pickle file.